 This dictionary must be distributed as a support file as defined in S-100.

 The initial Edition of this dictionary file will include the products listed in Table 1-1 of this document.
-If a future decision is made to add other data products to this list, the dictionary file must be updated and distributed as an updated support file.
+If a future decision is made to add other data products to this list, the dictionary file must be updated and distributed as part of a new edition of the interoperability catalogue.

 Interoperability Catalogue